Advertiser disclosure

 Income-driven repayment plans are offered by the government on student loans.
 They base monthly payments on a borrower’s annual income.
 Marriage has the potential to change your annual income.
 Therefore, marriage can affect your payments on an income-driven repayment plan.

-On the Pay As You Earn (PAYE), Income-Based Repayment (IBR), and Income-Contingent Repayment (ICR) plans, monthly payments are only impacted by your spouse’s income if you file taxes jointly.
+On the SAVE Plan, Income-Based Repayment (IBR), and Income-Contingent Repayment (ICR) plans, monthly payments are only impacted by your spouse’s income if you file taxes jointly.
 If spouses file their taxes separately, monthly payments will be based on their individual incomes.

 See also: All About Income-Driven Repayment Plans